-Other people’s words about … running, and life
+Other people’s words about … chronic pain

 Lately I’ve been reading …

 - The truth is that writing a novel is often a long, crude, insecure business with a dubious outcome.
 You can spend years and years not sure of what you’re doing, writing something that in the end may not be great, and that perhaps no one will read.
 No one may read it even if it is great: Suzanne Berne, in a wonderful piece on why novelists write novels and why readers read them.
 As both a writer and a reader, I find what she has to say here illuminating and encouraging.

 - None of the trappings of literary success — which can be quick, and flashy, and very exciting — can substitute for the (singular, difficult, slow, and at times unbearable) work of writing: On a related theme, Carmen Maria Machado on writing for the sake of writing, rather than for the sake of success.